 WHAT DO YOU THINK OF PRAYER?
 Some simply don't think about it.
 Some overthink it.
 Some wonder if they are doing it right or not, as if a secret code might get through to God or get them what they want.
 For some, thoughts about prayer have a lot of religious trappings of certain times and ways-even uncertainty that God actually hears or cares.
-Some think of prayer as a "Hail Mary"-yes, perhaps from a Catholic background with many formal prayers or like the football player who "throws up a prayer" kind of long-shot pass at the last second to try to succeed and win the game.
+When some think of prayer, they think of formal prayers, like the "Hail Mary" prayer from a Catholic background, or informal prayers, like the "Hail Mary," last-second pass in an attempt to win a football game.

 The truth is prayer is part of spiritual formation.
-Remember from the last section: God uses prayer and the other spiritual rhythms we will explore to form us to be like Jesus through the power of the Holy Spirit.
-Consider this:
+God uses prayer and the other spiritual rhythms we will explore to form us to be like Jesus through the power of the Holy Spirit.